List of EastEnders characters introduced in 2022: Felix Baker

-In June 2022, during Pride Month, it was revealed by the BBC that Felix is a drag queen whose alias is "Tara Masu".
+In June 2022, during Pride Month, it was revealed by the BBC that Felix is a drag queen whose alias is "Tara Misu".
 Morrison felt privileged to showcase drag to EastEnders viewers, as well as representing the LGBTQIA+ community, and he felt that it is "important for people to feel reflected on screen".
-Morrison had not done drag prior to the role and received mentoring from drag queen Vinegar Strokes.
+Morrison had not done drag prior to the role and received mentoring from drag queen and contestant on the first series of RuPaul's Drag Race UK, Vinegar Strokes.
 The decision to write Felix as a drag queen received praise from Lucas Young, a drag queen who goes by the name of Ms Classpergers.
 They felt that it was a significant move from the soap and wished that they had that representation on-screen during their youth.

+On 14 March 2025, EastEnders announced that Felix had been axed from the serial by new executive producer Ben Wadey.
+A BBC spokeswoman said: "We can confirm that Matthew will be leaving EastEnders later in the year.
+We wish him all the best for the future."
+Upon this announcement, Divya Soni described Felix's character to be "groundbreaking".

+Felix departed the series on 1 July 2025.